-Using my example of my bookkeeping business, here’s my sales forecast including the launch of a new course in October:
+Using the example of my bookkeeping business, here’s my sales forecast including the launch of a new course in October:

 Step 2: Work Out Cash Inflow

 Next, you’ll need to estimate when you’ll receive payment for the sales (also known as cash inflows) you have forecasted.
 In my example, I assume that I give my clients 30 days payment terms (and they pay on time!) but payment is immediate for the new course I’m launching.
-So I added up which payments will come in and when, putting them in the relevant months, giving me my cash inflows.
+So, I added up which payments will come in and when, putting them in the relevant months.
+This gives me my cash inflows.

 Step 3: Include Any Other Money You Expect to Receive

-You may be expecting money in from other sources, for example, a bank loan or grant so include this money in the cash flow template because it is money that you’ll have in your bank account.
+You may be expecting money in from other sources.
+For example, a bank loan or grant, so include this money in the cash flow template because it’s money that you’ll have in your bank account.

 I’ve assumed that I am receiving the Covid-19 small business rates relief in my example and added that as a separate line in the forecast.